A pathway to a healthier you

 Alcohol takes away the pain until it doesn’t

-Just before COVID broke out, my world started to tumble down.
+Just before COVID took off, my world started to tumble down.
 I’d worked in nursing for more than 30 years in the acute hospital and the community setting.
 I really liked helping other people.
 I didn’t know why it became increasingly hard to do the work.
 As a nurse you feel you should keep going and are ashamed to think you might need help yourself.
 Fear of recrimination and expulsion from your profession is very real.

 Drinking to cope with life and work stress